Cobiejoe/joe-dashboard/README.md

-# Crude application design for dashboarding/admin work
+# App design for dashboarding/admin work

 ## 'npm start' to open in development mode